 Great things happen when you apply the right resource to fix the problem you need to solve.
 Whether these resources are yours or someone else’s matters less.

 It has become commonplace for companies to outsource functions like logistics, finance, human resources, marketing, and product development.
 Sales too.
-In fact, third parties have been providing outsourced sales services reliably for years.
+In fact, third-parties have been providing outsourced sales services reliably for years.

-Why outsourced sales is a natural fit.
+Why outsourcing sales is a natural fit.

 Building and running sales operations is complex, costly, and hard to sustain.
 This is much more than transactional services like so-called “warm” lead generation.